 Regardless of the type of telemedicine delivery methods used, they all have four key elements which include providing clinical support, overcoming distance, using advanced technology, and improving health outcomes.

 The overarching benefits of telemedicine can not be overlooked or over-exaggerated.
 It has been proven to offer flexible options for monitoring patients as well as enhancing patient care.
 It is also flexible in the sense that other technologies such as data analysis and AI can be integrated.
 Mobile health apps can provide services such as instant messaging healthcare bots or clinicians as well as supporting video conferences.

-Clinicians also benefit telemedicine can be used to improve patient engagement, as it provides them with an alternative when they might miss a consultation.
+Clinicians also benefit from telemedicine can be used to improve patient engagement, as it provides them with an alternative when they might miss a consultation.
 They allow clinicians an easy way to check up on patients.
-Also, in the advent of a contagious disease, they enable doctors to treat patients without being exposed to themselves.
+Also, the advent of a contagious disease, enables doctors to treat patients without being exposed to themselves.

 Telemedicine has a bright future if certain improvements are made.
 The potential has yet to be explored fully.
-Key areas where improvements are needed are in direct-to-consumer services, self-service and provider collaboration.
+Key areas where improvements are needed are direct-to-consumer services, self-service, and provider collaboration.

 A review of studies in 2016, revealed that telephone-based support and remote monitoring of vital signs of people with heart failure reduced the risk of death as well as hospitalization for heart failure.
 Telemedicine can make health systems work smoother for all involved parties, however, it could also fragment health care.
 Also, reimbursement of telemedicine solely depends on insurance providers and the law of that country or state.